MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/group-managed-service-accounts/group-managed-service-accounts/getting-started-with-group-managed-service-accounts.md

 ---
-title: Get started with group Managed Service Accounts
+title: Get started with Group Managed Service Accounts
-description: Learn how to enable and use group Managed Service Accounts (gMSA) in Windows Server. ms.topic: article ms.assetid: 7130ad73-9688-4f64-aca1-46a9187a46cf ms.author: wscontent
+description: Learn how to enable and use Group Managed Service Accounts (gMSA) in Windows Server. ms.topic: article ms.assetid: 7130ad73-9688-4f64-aca1-46a9187a46cf ms.author: wscontent